 Improving Energy Efficiency Is Good Business for Multifamily Properties

 A comprehensive, strategic approach to energy management can improve the energy efficiency of U.S. multifamily properties by 15-30%.
 Whether you pay these utility costs directly or not, improving energy efficiency across your multifamily properties can lower costs of living and increase comfort for your tenants.
-These improvements will also lower your operating costs, increase the value of your properties, and make them more marketable.
+Energy efficiency improvements will also lower your operating costs, increase the value of your properties, and make them more marketable.
 (3)

 Tips for Improving Energy Efficiency and Affordability